Skip to main content

 The proposer uses instruction typology to structure outputs with: input descriptions, core task, premises, heuristics, constraints, rules, and output descriptions.

-Step 1: Create a LocalAPI
+Step 1: Create a Container

 from fastapi import FastAPI